moritzsalla/cci-physcomp-final/week-2/README.md

 In the meantime, I started soldering little breakout boards for the photoresistors.
 Not only will this reduce the cable salad on my central perfboard by compartmentalizing the components, but it'll also be more reliable.

 ![Image](image-001.jpeg)

+Taping the cables together close to the breakout board will helpfully spread force to all of the cables should they be accidentally pulled.
+This'll hopefully reduce the chance of a cable getting lose.
+Since I'm dealing with so many sensors at once, it'll be a nightmare to spot errors if things go wrong.
+Better be safe then sorry.

 ![Image](image-002.jpeg)
 ![Image](image-003.jpeg)
 ![Image](image-004.jpeg)